sharanyagprasad/sharanyagprasad.github.io/_tabs/education.md

 ---
-layout: education
+# the default layout is 'page'
-icon: fas fa-education
+icon: fas fa-info-circle
-order: 5
+order: 4
 ---

 [Back to main page](./../README.md)